Skip to main content

 The "I had a bad reaction to ibuprofen" or "GI bleed on a low dose" pattern often hides a CYP2C9 slow-metabolizer genotype.
 Which variant you carry decides whether standard-dose oral NSAIDs are reasonable maintenance or whether topical, lower-dose, or alternative-class options make better sense.

 NSAIDS Metabolism is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the detoxification pathways spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the detoxification pathways spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →